 - Token Holders – This group encompasses users who own the blockchain token.
 Their voting rights in various blockchains vary.
 However, it is usually investors who form the majority of this group.

 - Blockchain Team – This group’s role is to direct the funds and project development.
 In certain cases, this group also encompasses investors and other stakeholders who liaise with developers and node operators.

 Usually, blockchain projects encompass all of these teams to help ensure that governance is done well.

 Governing A Blockchain Is A Trial-and-Error Task

 It’s probably clear to you by now that there is no one correct way to implement blockchain governance.
-In most cases, you’ll find that organizations try a solution and shift to a different one if the initial strategy does not work out.
-Depending on the type of organization and the purpose of their blockchain, different solutions will work for each organization.
+Depending on the type of organisation and the purpose of their blockchain, different solutions will work for each organisation.
+In most cases, you’ll find that organisations try a solution and shift to a different one if the initial strategy does not work out.